This article describes what Short Guard Interval is, how it is used on FortiAPs, and when to enable this feature.

 Example:

-On a Lab environment, Short Guard Interval was enabled on the WTP profile of a FortiAP 221E.
-See below what is observed:
+In a Lab environment, Short Guard Interval was enabled on the WTP profile of a FortiAP 221E.
+The following was observed:

 The Fortinet Security Fabric brings together the concepts of convergence and consolidation to provide comprehensive cybersecurity protection for all users, devices, and applications and across all network edges.